Tuning parameter calibration for $\ell_1$-regularized logistic regression

-\begin{proof}[of Theorem~\ref{Thm:AV}]\enspace The proof is conducted in three steps.
+The proof is conducted in three steps.
 The first step is to show the bound on $\hat{\tuning}$, the second step is to show the bound on the sup-norm error, and the last step is to show that $\hat{S}\supset S$.
 To begin with, we define the event

-By our definition of the oracle tuning parameter in~\eqref{eqn:AV}, we have that $pr(\mathcal{T}_{\delta}^*) \geq 1 - \delta$.
+By our definition of the oracle tuning parameter in~\eqref{eqn:AV}, we have that $\Pr(\mathcal{T}_{\delta}^*) \geq 1 - \delta$.
 Thus, it suffices to show that the results hold conditioned on the event $\mathcal{T}_{\delta}^*$.

 \textbf{Step 1:}\enspace To show that $\hat{\tuning} \leq \tuning_{\delta}^*$, we proceed by proof by contradiction.
 If $\hat{\tuning}>\tuning_{\delta}^*$, then the definition of our testing-based calibration implies that there must exist two tuning parameters $\tuning',\tuning''\geq \tuning_{\delta}^*$ such that